-Tables and Figures.-Indicate in the margins of the manuscript where each table and figure should appear.
+TABLES AND FIGURES.-Indicate in the margins of the manuscript where each table and figure should appear.
 Never use ditto marks in tables or figures.
 Captions should adequately describe contents so that table and figures are understandable when considered apart from the text.
 Captions and handlettering should never use abbreviations the first time a term is used, as these tables and figures may later be reprinted without the entire article.

-Table preparation.-Study carefully p.
-55-58, A.I.B.S.
-Style Manual.
+Table preparation.-Study carefully the appropriate section in the CBE STYLE MANUAL.
 Suitable statistical statements on estimates of reliability or least significant differences should be included when quantitative data are shown.
-Lowercase superscript letters should be used to denote footnotes.
+Lower-case superscript letters should be used to denote footnotes.
 An extra charge is made when tables exceed 30% of the text length.

 Preparation of illustrations.-Dimensions of illustrative material should be the same as text sheets.
 Oversize illustrations are easily damaged in the mail and are impossible to file.
 Always be sure your identifying letters and labels are permanently affixed.
 Photographs should be closely trimmed to show only essential details.
 Mount illustrations in units whenever possible.
 Combining several illustrations to make one composite saves money.
-The allowance for half-tones and line cuts for each article is 1.5 pages or the equivalent cost in smaller cuts (two 1/4-page cuts cost almost as much as one full-page cut).
-Each composite should be planned beforehand so as to fit after reduction into either one column (3-inch; or 7.5 cm-width) or two.
-Show as little space as possible between photographs to avoid waste.
+The allowance for halftones and line prints for each article is 1.5 pages or the equivalent cost in smaller illustrations (two 1/4-page illustrations cost almost as much as one full-page figure).
+Each composite should be planned beforehand so as to fit after reduction into either one column (75 mm, or 3.0 inches) wide, or two columns (157 mm, or 61/8 inches) wide, with a maximum allowable published height of 220 mm (8 5/8 inches).
+In grouping photographs for a composite, the space between them must be 1.5 mm (1/16 inch) wide.
 Many graphs can be adequately shown in a single column.
 The author is responsible for mounting illustrations and for preparing lettering which is legible after reduction.
-Graphs should be "boxed" and ordinates both at left and right as well as the abcissae should have index marks (see Style Manual p.
-50-54).
-Two good copies of each original figure or plate should be submitted for review purposes, to avoid possibility of damage to originals during review.
-Label all figures in upper righthand corner (not on back of figure) with figure number, name of authors, "Phytopathology", and Ms. No. Color illustrations may be used if approved by the Editor-in-Chief.
-All arrangements for color reproduction are handled by the author.
-Approximate cost of color per page is \$1,100.
+Graphs should be "boxed" and ordinates both at left and right as well as the abcissae should have index marks (see CBE Style Manual).
+Submit original figure or plate for publication, and two good copies for review purposes, to avoid possibility of damage to originals during review.
+Label all figures in upper right-hand corner (not on back of figure) with figure number, name of authors, "Phytopathology," and Ms. No. Color illustrations may be used if approved by the Editor-in-Chief.
+Covering letter should include a paragraph officially accepting responsibility for the \$675 per page required for processing illustrations in color.